 A. The property underlying the road rightof-way is owned by the property owner whose parcel is adjacent to the roadway.
 Each adjacent property owner owns the land adjacent to their parcel to the centerline of the right-of-way.
-Typically, this is the centerline of the street or center of the median, if one exists.
+Typically, this is the centerline of the street.
 The property owner retains the right to use this area in a manner that is not inconsistent with its dedicated use as a public road.

-Q. Who owns the trees along the road or in the medians?
+Q. Who owns the trees along the road?

 A. In general, trees are owned by the person who owns the land on which the tree trunks are located.
-Street trees belong to the adjacent property owner, even if they are located within a dedicated road "right-of-way" or in the medians.
+Street trees belong to the adjacent property owner, even if they are located within a dedicated road "right-of-way."